outrunnl/dbcollect/README.md

 The results are collected in a ZIP file named (default):
 `/tmp/dbcollect-<hostname>.zip`

-For LiveOptics and Dell's Workload Analyzer, the per-database directories in the ZIP file contain all files you need to upload to the reporting tools (but use the `--splunk` option to generate the additional capacity reports).
+For LiveOptics and Dell's Workload Analyzer, the per-database directories in the ZIP file contain all files you need to upload to the reporting tools.

 For the advanced analyzer, send the entire ZIP file (via secure FTP or other means).